Connection - SMTP

 Anonymous

-Check this if you want to logon without providing user name and password.
+Check this if you want to log on without providing a user name and password.
+When checked, the Username and Password fields are disabled.
+Hidden when Gmail OAuth authentication type is selected.

 Username